elastic/apm-server/README.md

 make
 ```

 You also need to create all files needed by the APM Server by running the additional command below.

 ```
 make update
 ```
-Note that this requires to have `virtualenv` installed.
-Make sure that `virtualenv` creates Python2
+Note that this requires to have `python >= 3.7` and `venv` installed.
-environment, otherwise specify `PYTHON_EXE` variable pointed at Python2 executable.

 ### Run